Annual FilingGA

 • That your LLC intends to continue operating — this is what keeps your LLC in "active" status on the state's records

 Unlike some states that require financial data, member listings, or revenue disclosures in their annual reports, Georgia's annual registration is a confirmation filing — short, simple, and entirely online.
 The fee is a flat $50 regardless of your LLC's revenue, number of members, or years in operation.
+For everything else Georgia requires of your LLC, see our Georgia LLC compliance hub.

 Terminology Trap: If you search for "Georgia LLC annual report" on the Secretary of State's website, you won't find the correct filing page.
 The eCorp portal labels it as "Annual Registration."
 This catches owners off guard every year — especially those using multi-state compliance checklists that default to "annual report" as the standard term.